 If you want to have a strong signal, make sure you place it somewhere out in the open.
 Avoid placing it behind cabinet doors or thick brick walls.

-Also, try to place it in the center of the house.
+Also, try to place it in the centre of the house.
 That way each room will have an equal amount of wireless signal.
 And don't forget, it's also possible to wall-mount some routers.

 Double Check Your Router

 Sometimes the answer to your internet problem may be something simple.
 When you start to notice issues with speed, check your router settings.

 You may have accidentally switched on an energy-saving setting that's weakening your signal.
 A cord could be loose and causing issues.